LekshmiARajendran/url-shortener-backend/README.md

 - `POST /shorten` – Create a shortened URL
 - `GET /{shortCode}` – Redirect to original URL
 - `GET /urls` – (Optional) List all shortened URLs

 ---

+## Notes

+- Make sure PostgreSQL is running before starting the application.
+- Update `application.yml` if you want to change database credentials.

+---